NDCMS/lobster/docs/run.rst

 settings.
 The command will open an editor showing the current configuration.
 Changes will be propagated when the configuration is re-read by the Lobster main-loop after saving the file.
-This may take a few minutes for changes to have an effect
+This may take a few minutes for changes to have an effect.

+Modifiable attributes are listed in the documentation of each class.